moechofe/lowresrmx/asset.dev/manual.md

 		'change the speed in y axis
 	end sub

-TODO: specify the number of cycles available.
+The number of available cycles will be specified in a future version.

 ---